“We go catch am”: Moment Newcastle boy disgraces Kudus after star's goal trends

 PAY ATTENTION: All celebrity news in one place!
 Follow YEN's Facebook Broadcast channel and read on the go.

-When Mohammed Kudus approached the Newcastle United ballboy for the child’s seat to celebrate the moment, the youngster refused the footballer.
+When Mohammed Kudus approached the Newcastle United ballboy for the child’s seat to celebrate the moment, the youngster declined the footballer.

 Watch the sensational interaction between Mohammed Kudus and the boy below: